Lindiwe Mabuza: In democratic South Africa

 Although Lindiwe Mabuza had spent many years in political exile, she was nominated into the first democratic parliament of South Africa serving under president Mandela.
 Her passion was still diplomacy and her party, now the new ANC government, knew this.
 She was then appointed South African Ambassador to Germany in 1995.
 She was a celebrated diplomat in Germany because of her own efforts in human rights.
 A reception was held in her honour to mark her signing of the Goldenes Buch in Bremen City Hall, an honour reserved only for heads of state.
 She also accompanied the German Chancellor Helmut Kohl on a major trade visit to South Africa.
-In 1999, she became South African High Commissioner to Malaysia and Brunei and the Philippines.
-In 2001, she took over from Cheryl Carolus as South African High Commissioner to the United Kingdom and the Republic of Ireland, a post she held till 2009.
+In 1999, she became South African High Commissioner to Malaysia and Brunei, with cross-accreditation to the Philippines as non-resident Ambassador.

+In 2001, Mabuza took over from Cheryl Carolus as South African High Commissioner to the United Kingdom and the Republic of Ireland, a post she held till 2009.
 In recognition of her commitment to strengthening ties between the UK and South Africa, she received the "Diplomat of the year from Africa award" from The Diplomat magazine in 2009.

 Mabuza died on 6 December 2021, at the age of 83, having been suffering from cancer.

 Poetry and writings

 Mabuza started writing poetry when she was involved in "The Way Project" in the United States that tried to create programmes through which children can be kept off the streets.
-When she arrived in Zambia, she soon discovered that ANC women did not have a voice so she coedited an anthology of poems by ANC women titled Malibongwe!
-ANC Women: Poetry Is Their Weapon in 1978.
-Selections of her poems also appear in Anta Sudan Katara Mberi and Cosmo Pieterse's anthology Speak Easy, Speak Free (1977) and her poetry is included in Barry Feinberg's anthology Poets to the People: South African Freedom Poem (1980) and in The Heinemann Book of African Women's Poetry (1995).
+When she arrived in Zambia, she soon discovered that ANC women did not have a voice so she co-edited (as "Sono Molefe") an anthology of poems by ANC women titled Malibongwe!
+ANC Women: Poetry Is Also Their Weapon in 1981 (reissued in 2020).
+Mabuza's poems also appear in Anta Sudan Katara Mberi and Cosmo Pieterse's anthology Speak Easy, Speak Free (1977) and her poetry is included in Barry Feinberg's anthology Poets to the People: South African Freedom Poem (1980) and in The Heinemann Book of African Women's Poetry (1995).